corda/corda/docs/source/data-model.rst

 * A Bitcoin script can only be given a fixed set of byte arrays as the input.
 This means there's no way for a contract to examine the structure of the entire transaction, which severely limits what contracts can do.
 * Our contracts are Turing-complete and can be written in any ordinary programming language that targets the JVM.
-* Our transactions and contracts get their time from an attached timestamp rather than a block chain.
+* Our transactions and contracts get their time from an attached timestamp rather than a block.
 This is important given that we use block-free conflict resolution algorithms.
 The timestamp can be arbitrarily precise.
 * We use the term "contract" to refer to a bundle of business logic that may handle various different tasks, beyond transaction verification.
 For instance, currently our contracts also include code for creating valid transactions